HarrisonBergeron/CS-499-ePortfolio/README.md

 ## Enhancement One: Software Design and Engineering

 For the software design and engineering component of the project, I included an artifact from CS 250 that is an interactive slide show application written using Java and its built-in Swing GUI library.
 The application features “next” and “previous” buttons for a user to cycle through a total of five slides about popular destinations for wellness getaways with text captions describing each location.
 This project was created to practice GUI design with a strong focus on iterative development techniques using the software development life cycle.
 I selected this artifact to showcase my skill of iterative development using the Agile methodology to incrementally develop code and create deliverables through weeklong sprints.
 This artifact is the culmination of multiple software development iterations to improve code and add features to the interactive slide show interface.
 It also demonstrates my ability to solve problems and create software by algorithmically and programmatically building a GUI (CS-499-04).
 Creating this GUI through code shows that I can design interfaces without the help of visual cues provided by GUI creation tools that hold the developer’s hand but are somewhat inflexible.
 I enhanced this artifact by addressing a common software industry goal: porting an application to another programming language with a focus on efficiency.
 I recreated this slideshow application using C++ instead of Java, and the Qt API instead of Swing.
 The new C++ and Qt GUI mimics the original implementation, but besides simply being a ported version of the program, it improves on design, security, and documentation.
+Expand the enhancement details below for specific changes made.

 ###### Left: Original Java Swing Application — Right: Ported C++ Qt Application